dalihub/dalihub.github.io/docs/nui-tutorials/window.md

 <a name="deleting"></a>
 ## Deleting window

-The main window cannot be deleted, otherwise it will cause unexpected behaviour.

-Any additional window can be deleted, which will also delete all the views inside the window:
+A window can be deleted, which will also delete all the views inside the window.
+However, the main window cannot be deleted.

 ~~~{.cs}
 newWindow.Destroy();